kalchan12/EchoMind-NLP/README.md

 ### Usage

+**Text Chat:**
-- **Text chat**: Type your prompt, press Enter.
+- Type your message in the text box and press Enter
+- Use commands like `/help`, `/clear`, `/status`, `/time`
+- Export conversations using the Export button

+**Voice Features:**
-- **Voice mode**: Click the mic, speak, release to transcribe; the response will play back.
+- **Voice Input**: Click the microphone button, speak, and release to transcribe
+- **Voice Output**: Click "🔊 Speak Response" to hear the assistant's response
-- **Settings**: Choose STT model size, voice, and language; toggle local vs. API.
+- **Voice Settings**: Configure model size, language, and voice preferences

-Tips for performance on CPU:
+**Conversation Management:**
+- View conversation history in the chat area
+- Clear conversation history with the Clear button
+- Export conversations to JSON files

+**Tips for Performance:**
-- Use `WHISPER_MODEL_SIZE=tiny` or `base` if your machine is modest.
+- Use `WHISPER_MODEL_SIZE=tiny` or `base` for faster processing on modest hardware
-- Prefer local `pyttsx3` over heavy TTS if you only need a basic voice.
+- Local `pyttsx3` TTS works offline and is lightweight
+- Voice features require microphone access in your browser

 ---